mocklis/mocklis.docs/source/extensions/index.rst

 However if you need to do more advanced stuff, such as logging mocklis events as structured data (to things like Serilog) you can implement the ILogContext.
 This interface has individual methods for all different logging calls made by Mocklis.
-Implementing it should be a straightforward, if boring, exercise, and you can always look to the `TextWriterLogContext` for an example of how it can be done.
+Implementing it should be a straightforward, if boring, exercise, and you can always look at the source code for the `Mocklis.Serilog2` for an example of how it can be done.